ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### F. Fetch Registration Center details based on a Longitude and a Latitude, Proximity Distance and Language Code

 On receiving a request  to fetch the List of Registration Centers with the input parameter (Longitude and Latitude, Proximity distance and Language Code), the system fetches the  List of Registration Centers against the input parameters received.
+The system only fetches active Registration Centers.

 Refer below for the process: